- Explain equilibrium price and quantity

 The decline in print news reading predates 2004.
 Print newspaper circulation peaked in 1973 and has declined since then due to competition from television and radio news.
 In 1991, 55 percent of Americans indicated that they got their news from print sources, while only 29 percent did so in 2012.
 Radio news has followed a similar path in recent decades, with the share of Americans getting their news from radio declining from 54 percent in 1991 to 33 percent in 2012.
 Television news has held its own during the last fifteen years, with the market share staying in the mid to upper fifties.
 What does this suggest for the future, given that two-thirds of Americans under thirty years old say they don’t get their news from television at all?

 Worked Example: Supply and Demand

-You have seen how changes in weather can influence supply and changes in consumer preferences can reduce demand, but what happens when both supply and demand are changing?
+The example we just considered showed a shift to the left in the demand curve, as a change in consumer preferences reduced demand for newspapers.
 Often changes in an economy affect both the supply and the demand curves, making it more difficult to assess the impact on the equilibrium price.
 Let’s review one such example.